mfosterrox/rancher_masterclass_demo/cluster_setup/readme.md

 ## Getting Started

 For now, only cluster in **GCP** can be created.
-Soon, **AWS** and **Azure** clusters will be available.
 The Kubernetes cluster is deployed using Ranchers RKE binary and is an up to date 1.19 cluster version.
 The deployment relies on GNU Make, Terraform, RKE and kubectl, as well as a valid GCP account.

 ### What You'll Need